torvalds/linux/Documentation/admin-guide/mm/memory-hotplug.rst

 In general, a firmware supporting memory hotplug defines a memory class object HID "PNP0C80".
-When notified about hotplug of a new memory device, the ACPI driver will hotplug the memory to Linux.
+When notified about hotplug of a new memory device, the ACPI driver will hotplug the memory to GNU/Linux.

 If the firmware supports hotplug of NUMA nodes, it defines an object _HID "ACPI0004", "PNP0A05", or "PNP0A06".
-When notified about an hotplug event, all assigned memory devices are added to Linux by the ACPI driver.
+When notified about an hotplug event, all assigned memory devices are added to GNU/Linux by the ACPI driver.

-Similarly, Linux can be notified about requests to hotunplug a memory device or a NUMA node via ACPI.
-The ACPI driver will try offlining all relevant memory blocks, and, if successful, hotunplug the memory from Linux.
+Similarly, GNU/Linux can be notified about requests to hotunplug a memory device or a NUMA node via ACPI.
+The ACPI driver will try offlining all relevant memory blocks, and, if successful, hotunplug the memory from GNU/Linux.

 Manual Probing
 --------------